MrOlm/covid19_population_genomics/README.md

 Note: Intrapatient analyses require access to the raw sequencing reads generated when sequencing covid19 genomes.
 Usually these reads are used to generate a consensus viral genome, the genome is deposited into a public database, and the raw reads are never uploaded publicly. **If you are involved in SARS-CoV-2 genome sequencing efforts, please consider uploading the raw reads as well so that analyses like this can continue.**

 # Results

-## Data Overview

-Raw reads were identified by searching the term "SARS-CoV-2" in the NCBI SRA and selecting the platform "Illumina".
-This was last performed on **April 2, 2020** and led to the identification of **159 runs, 50 of which have the SARS-CoV-2 at over 50x coverage and 90% breadth**.
-This can be accessed at the following [URL](https://www.ncbi.nlm.nih.gov/sra/?term=(%22Severe+acute+respiratory+syndrome+coronavirus+2%22%5BOrganism%5D+OR+SARS-CoV-2%5BAll+Fields%5D)+AND+%22platform+illumina%22%5BProperties%5D)

 ## Introduction